Life Under Curfew in Nairobi

 In 2021, Evelina worked for Data4Change on their Data Stories Programme.
 Its objective was to empower four civil society organisations in East Africa to collect, analyse and visualise their data in engaging ways.
 The Social Justice Centres Working Group was one of the four organisations taking part in the programme.
 They’re a community-led movement in Kenya focused on seeking justice and speaking out against human rights violations.
 They had gathered data about the difficulties faced by their communities during the Covid-19 pandemic and curfews.

-A few months ago, I started working with Data4Change on a Data Stories Programme.
-Its objective was to help four civil society organisations in East Africa to collect, analyse and visualise their data in engaging ways.
-One of the organisations we worked with was the Social Justice Centre—a community-led movement in Kenya focused on justice and human rights violations.
-They had gathered data about the difficulties faced by their communities during the Covid 19 curfew.
-Once we were done cleaning and analysing this data, we decided to share it in an unusual way—by hosting an in-person data visualisation event in the Dandora informal settlement in Nairobi.
-Together with the amazing Surasti Puri we designed three dataviz murals for the locals to show solidarity, express their thoughts and grieve.
+Once the team were done cleaning and analysing this data, they decided to share it in an unusual way—by hosting an in-person data visualisation event in the Dandora informal settlement in Nairobi.
+Together with the designer Surasti Puri, journalist Frenny Jowi, data analyst Richie Uchenna, and the Data4Change and Social Justice Centres Working Group teams, they designed three dataviz murals for the locals to show solidarity, express their thoughts and grieve.
 You can watch a video of the event here.
-Then, using the outcomes from the event, I created this interactive Shorthand story for the whole world to see.
+The final step in this project was the creation of this interactive Shorthand story for the whole world to see.